 Vintage Update - June 2011

-With careful cellaring, this wine has the potential for 3 years
+With careful cellaring this wine should last 12-18 years

 erobertparker.com – Reviewed by Lisa Perrotti-Brown